bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 ### Delete tax properties

-To delete tax properties, you must specify the `id` for the tax properties in the query.
+To delete tax properties, you must specify the `id` in the query for the tax properties you wish to delete.

 <!--
 type: tab